Home

 Can he lock me out of the house because I left?

 Sonya's Question: My husband refused to let me and my two children stay in our home.
 He just locked us out.
-The home is in both our names.
-Can he take it away from me because I left?
+The home is titled in both our names.
+Can he does this just because I left?

-Brette's Answer: You need to get an attorney.
-He cannot keep you out of your own home without a court order.
+Brette Answers: He cannot keep you out of your own home without a court order.
+You need to get a lawyer.

 Can I make him leave if the house is in my name?